0xDigitalOil/nounsdao-privatevoting/README.md

 ### Set up Metamask addresses
 [Connect your Metamask](https://github.com/0xDigitalOil/nounsdao-privatevoting/tree/master/packages/nouns-webapp) to the recently booted local Hardhat network.

+> **Warning**
-NOTE: Only use these private keys for testing purposes.
+> Only use these private keys for testing purposes.
 These are publicly known keys.
 Set up the following accounts in Metamask by importing their private keys:
 Voter 1
 ```sh
 0x47e179ec197488593b187f80a00eb0da91f1b9d0b13f8733639f19c30a34926a